Check websites on ScamAdviser to protect yourself!

 ScamAdviser has been a member of the E-commerce Foundation since 2018.
-An independent organization that collaborates with non-governmental organizations, eCommerce associations throughout the world, and other eCommerce institutions to promote global digital trade.
+An independent organization collaborates with non-governmental organizations, eCommerce associations throughout the world, and other eCommerce institutions to promote global digital trade.

 Aside from ScamAdviser, the Ecommerce Foundation provides 20+ free eCommerce studies on how to sell online in 50+ countries every year.
 It is the creator of Safe, Shop, the Global Ecommerce Trustmark, and the home of EcommerceWiki.org, an online community for 30.000 eCommerce Professionals.

-Sum-up “Check websites on ScamAdviser to protect yourself!”
+Sum up, “Check websites on ScamAdviser to protect yourself!”